IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-6.md

 # Retrieving Resources Elements

 The `StreamsConnection` object represents the root in a tree of resource elements, where each node in the tree is a resource that can be queried to retrieve its state.
-If we look at the fields and methods exposed by `StreamsConnection`, we see several methods related to obtaining a resource element:
+If we look at the methods exposed by `StreamsConnection`, we see several related to obtaining a resource element:

 ```
 sc.get_instance()